-LANP2 - SUPPORTING THE STRATEGIC HOUSING DEVELOPMENT NEEDS IN LEOMINSTER TOWN
+LANP3 - SUPPORTING THE STRATEGIC AND SMALL SCALE HOUSING DEVELOPMENT NEEDS IN LEOMINSTER TOWN

-- 1. To support the strategic housing needs identified for Leominster outside the Sustainable Urban Extension (SUE), particularly on the large-scale strategic previously developed site at Barons' Cross, new housing development will be permitted when it meets the criteria, as follows: - a.
+To support the strategic housing needs identified for Leominster outside the Sustainable Urban Extension (SUE), including the large-scale strategic previously developed site at Barons' Cross and the residual housing requirements over the Plan period, including small-scale developments within the current Leominster Settlement Boundary (see map 3), new housing development will be permitted when it meets the criteria, as follows:

+- a.
 It is of high quality sustainable design; - b.
-The design is appropriate to its context and its appearance makes a positive contribution to the surrounding environment; - c.
-The energy efficiency standards employed meet and exceed national standards prevailing at the time, and include flexibility for simple and cost effective adaptations and improvements so that energy efficiency can be continually improved;
+The design is appropriate to its context and its appearance makes a positive contribution to the surrounding environment;

-- d.
-The Developer has submitted a design and access statement explicitly demonstrating how the proposal has considered the local street scene, landscape, local distinctiveness and includes a justification for the positive contribution their scheme might make and demonstrates their understanding of high design standards; (A design guide is provided in appendix 4.) - e.
+- c.
+The energy efficiency standards employed meet the national standards prevailing at the time, and endeavour to include flexibility for simple and cost effective adaptations and improvements so that energy efficiency can be continually improved; - d.
+The proposal is accompanied by a design and access statement explicitly demonstrating how the proposal has considered the local street scene, landscape, local distinctiveness and includes a justification for the positive contribution their scheme might make and demonstrates their understanding of high design standards; (A design guide is provided in appendix 4.) - e.
 Two parking spaces should be provided per dwelling.
-Less than this will be permitted only if alternative and reasonably accessible car parking arrangements can be demonstrated and which in themselves do not add to onstreet parking; - f.
+Less than this will be permitted only if alternative and reasonably accessible car parking arrangements can be demonstrated and which in themselves do not add to on-street parking, except where otherwise acceptable and well-designed new-build or conversion schemes in the town centre conservation area would be incapable of meeting this parking provision; - f.
 The plan follows the preferred hierarchy of pedestrian, cycle, bus, car and is facilitated throughout the design with footpaths, lanes, cycle racks/storage, bus stops, generous communal/visitor parking areas, landscaping and off street parking; - g.
-There is an appropriate mix of housing types including family sized homes with family sized gardens, homes for single people, live/work dwellings, visitor accommodation, with mixed tenure and meets the affordable housing target; - h.
-The scheme should provide self-build/custom home opportunities; - i.
+There is an appropriate mix of housing types including family sized homes with gardens, homes for single people, live/work dwellings, with mixed tenure and meets the affordable housing target; - h.
+On developments that would enable such flexibility, the scheme should provide self-build/custom home opportunities; - i.
 The design should be locally distinctive, enhance an area, improve biodiversity, preserve hedges and trees, use local materials, provide security, inclusivity, and exhibit high quality that enhances Leominster; - j.
-Adverse impact on the natural environment and in particular the River Wye Special Area of Conservation (SAC) is avoided. - k.
-Network Rail have been consulted to consider increased traffic on the level crossing and use of the railway station; - Lonstruction traffic on the strategic development site will not be permitted to use the route through the town passing through Bargates nor will they be permitted to use other minor roads as through routes (see Policy LANP1). - 2.
-Small-scale developments will be allowed within or adjoining the current Leominster Settlement Boundary (see map 3) if they meet the following criteria.
+Measures are included to avoid impact against any adverse impact on the natural environment, and in particular the River Wye Special Area of Conservation (SAC). - k.
+Smaller development schemes provide an opportunity for self-build and custom home proposals.
+Developments that are unable to offer this opportunity must provide evidence that the site is unsuitable or constrained; - I. Smaller development schemes do not infill green space in the town (see policy LANP10, 11 and 12 and map 6).
+Small local green spaces will also be protected and infilling [e.g. of gardens and small open spaces on housing estates] will not be permitted.